-- To give introduction to wood as a material for construction straw and timber. - To give knowledge about construction using wood. - To facilitate in the design of buildings using wood and wood based materials.
+- 1. To give introduction to bamboo and timber as a material for construction. - 2.
+To give knowledge about construction using bamboo and timber. - 3.
+To facilitate the design of buildings using bamboo, timber and engineered timber based materials.

-UNIT I BAMBOOIN BUILDING CONSTRUCTION
+UNIT I BAMBOO IN BUILDING CONSTRUCTION

 Bamboo- anatomy, properties, strength, processing, harvesting.
 Working with bamboo.
 Treatment, preservation and uses of bamboo.

 Joints in Bamboo.
 Framed construction for walls and floors.
 Techniques of construction of roofs with bamboo.
 Finishes for construction of all the above.